ufs-community/uwtools/docs/sections/user_guide/rocoto_yaml.rst

 Repeated Dependencies and Boolean Operators
 ___________________________________________

 Because YAML represents a hash table (a dictionary in Python), each entry at the same level must be unique.
 To accomplish this in the YAML format, any of the dependencies may be specified with an arbitrary unique suffix following an underscore (``_``).
 We recommend a descriptive one to make it easier to read.
-In the following example, we have multiple data dependencies for the basic ``hello`` task.
+In the following example, there are multiple data dependencies for the basic ``hello`` task.

 .. code::